 Santa Fe Trail

-When William Becknell’s wagon train first traced through prairies of the Southern Plains in 1821, its passage through these vast, wild lands marked the beginning of decades of rapid political, social, and ecological change.
+When William Becknell’s pack train first traced through prairies of the Southern Plains in 1821, its passage through these vast, wild lands marked the beginning of decades of rapid political, social, and ecological change.
 Through its primary use as a trade route, the Santa Fe Trail contributed to a vibrant cultural exchange and, over time, a lasting cultural shift as American society spread across the Great Plains.
 Trade on the Santa Fe Trail brought some cultures together as much as it tore others apart.

 From the 1820s to the 1870s, the Santa Fe Trail was a vital commercial route.
 Although the trail was also used by some settlers and travelers continuing west to places like California, most Santa Fe Trail users were motivated by the promise of profit.
 Intrepid traders loaded their wagons with goods such as textiles and manufactured goods produced in the United States and hauled them overland to Santa Fe for sale.
 The nearly 800 mile journey took an average of two months to complete one way.
 After selling their goods in Santa Fe, the traders returned east with gold, silver, mules, and other goods acquired in Santa Fe.
 Mexican traders made the same journey on the Santa Fe Trail in the opposite order.